PZD-CHINA/hugo-minimal-theme-2/content/authors/admin/_index.md

 ---
 # Display name
-title: 吳恩達
+title: 彭则栋
-name_pronunciation: Wu En da
+name_pronunciation: Peng Ze Dong

 # Is this the primary user of the site?
 superuser: true